 Speaking of purple, why not think outside the square and try some vibrant colour highlights in your locks?

 These days, hair colours are like make-up: you can play around with unlimited combinations from right across the rainbow.
 It doesn't matter if it doesn't look "natural", it's about expressing your creativity with the help of your L'Oréal Professionnel expert stylist!
-Get your imagination gears grinding with options from silver/grey highlights to bright pink tips or a more discreet dark blue that shimmers in the light.
+Get your imagination gears going with options from silver/grey highlights to bright pink tips or a more discreet dark blue that shimmers in the light.
 Another beautiful trend for dark skin is rose gold highlights on black hair, with warmth from the rose gold and hint of metallic shimmer that's sure to turn heads.

-Here is a simple glossary for you to refer to:
+Here is a handy glossary for your reference.